c3lang/c3-web/src/content/docs/Language Overview/types.md

 3. `lookup_field(field_name, value)` lookup an enum by associated value.
 4. `names` returns a list containing the names of all enums.
 5. `from_ordinal(value)` convert an integer to an enum.
-6. `values` return a list containing all the enum values of an enum.
+6. `values` returns a list containing all the enum values of an enum.
+7. `len` returns the length of the enum.

 ## Constdef